 - cause writs to be issued for general elections of members of the House of Representatives

-- choose and summon executive councillors, who hold office during the Governor-General's pleasure
+- appoint and summon executive councillors, who hold office during the Governor-General's pleasure

-The Governor-General also has what are referred to as 'reserve powers'.
+The Governor-General also possesses what are referred to as 'reserve powers'.
 These may be used without the advice of the Prime Minister, but are used only in times of political uncertainty.